West Side of 3800 Block of Main Thrived in Developing Midtown

 The Dunns lived in the home until 1947.

 A few lots north of the Dunn home, V.B. and C.K.
 Beckett build a three-story brick apartment building in about 1904.
 In 1910, the building known as Gayoso offered renters “seven rooms and bath, strictly modern” for $15 a month.
-The building was demolished in 1937, with its windows, doors and wood floors sold off from reuse elsewhere.
+The building was demolished in 1937, with its windows, doors, and wood floors sold off for reuse elsewhere.

 I was thrilled to get a box of her originals many years later, some dated 1938 — all gorgeous.
 I am hungry for information about her.